jaimeiniesta/metainspector/README.md

 ## Changes in 4.2.0

-* The images API has been extended, now as well as `page.images.best` there is also `page.images.owner_suggested` which provides the behaviour lost from `page.images.best` and `page.image` in 4.0.
-This returns the OG or Twitter image and `nil` if neither are present.
+* The images API has been extended, with two new methods:

+  * `page.images.owner_suggested` returns the OG or Twitter image, or `nil` if neither are present.
-* The images API also now use html height and width attributes as well as `fastimage` to provide `page.images.largest` which will return the largest image on the page that has a ratio squarer than 1:10 or 10:1.
+  * `page.images.largest` returns the largest image found in the page.
+This uses the HTML height and width attributes as well as the [fastimage](https://github.com/sdsykes/fastimage) gem to return the largest image on the page that has a ratio squarer than 1:10 or 10:1.
 This usually provides a good alternative to the OG or Twitter images if they are not supplied.

+* The criteria for `page.images.best` has changed slightly, we'll now return the largest image instead of the first image if no owner-suggested image is found.

 ## Changes in 4.1.0